aautcq/alpaca/README.md

 OLLAMA_URL=
 ```

-The `OLLAMA_MODEL` variable should be the name of the model you are running with Ollama.
-The `OLLAMA_URL` variable should be the URL of the Ollama server, which is `http://localhost:11434` by default.
+The `OLLAMA_MODEL` variable should hold the name of the model you are running with Ollama, e.g., `mistral`.
+The `OLLAMA_URL` variable should hold the URL of the Ollama server, which is `http://localhost:11434` by default.

 ## Development Server